This post may contain affiliate links. Please read my affiliate policy for more information.

 But she comes out when I’ve passed the point of no return.
 When no one is listening to me.
-Nobody does what I ask him to do.
-Everyone is out for himself in the finger-pointing, my-view-is-more-important-than-your-view, narcissistic, self-indulgent way.
+Or nobody does what I ask him to do.
+When everyone is out for himself in the finger-pointing, my-view-is-more-important-than-your-view, narcissistic, self-indulgent way.

-After she has her say and scares the bejesus out of us all, she disappears.
+After the exorcist has her say and scares the bejesus out of all of us, she disappears.
 I wish I could say it was a simple disappearance, but I end up feeling like a Mack truck hit me on the way out.
 I’m spent.
 Exhausted.
 And, of course, crying frustrated tears.

-My kids run around trying to do what I’ve asked them to do.
+My kids run around trying to do what I’ve asked them to do because they’re afraid of this exorcist lady.
 Only they can’t really remember what I asked them to do that got us here in the first place because they’re boys and boys are born with the selective listening gene.

 Exorcist mommy wouldn’t exist if they’d just take out the damn trash the first time I ask.